 - Height 6' 0", Weight 195 lb.

 - Born February 17, 1897 in Samantha, AL USA

 - Died August 1, 1958 in Northport, AL USA

 Ike Boone had a .370 career minor league batting average, the highest all-time.
 In 1929, Boone had one of the great seasons of all time for the San Francisco Missions.
 He hit .407 with 323 hits in 754 at bats.
-Included in the 323 hits, 49 doubles, 8 triples, and 55 home runs.
-Boone drove in 218 runs in 198 games in '29.
+Included in the 323 hits, 49 doubles, 8 triples and 55 home runs.
+Boone drove in 218 runs in 198 games that year.
 These numbers were good enough to establish the season high total bases record of 553.

-The next year, all Ike did was hit .448, and drive in 98 runs in only 83 games.
-Ike might have had more but these numbers were good enough to get him a promotion to the the Big Leagues again - this time with the Brooklyn Dodgers.
+The next year, 1930, all Ike did was hit .448, and drive in 98 runs in only 83 games.
+Ike might have had more but these numbers were good enough to get him a promotion to the the Big Leagues again - this time with the Brooklyn Robins.

-Brother of Dan Boone.
-Ike and his brother Danny combined for 101 minor league home runs in 1929.
+He is the brother of Dan Boone.
+Ike and his brother combined for 101 minor league home runs in 1929.
 In 1957 he was elected to the International League Hall of Fame and in 2003 he was elected to the Pacific Coast League Hall of Fame.

 Year-by-Year Managerial Record